Brahmaji

 He appeared in Krishna Vamsi's second film Ninne Pelladata.
-Krishna Vamsi made him hero with the movie Sindhooram.
+Krishna Vamsi made him a lead in Sindhooram.
 Later Brahmaji continued as a character artist.
 He appeared in lead roles in films such as Samakka Sarakka, Inspector, Kaki, Idea, Andariki Vandanalu, Adhyakshaa, Dhoom Dham, Abbo Vaada, Kumbakonam, and N.H-5.
 He received 'Santosham Allu Ramalingaiah Smarakam Award' at 16th Santosham Film Awards in 2018 for his comic roles in various Telugu films.

 Early life

 During Brahmaji's college days, he was a big fan of superstar Krishna.
 Brahmaji's father used to work as a Tahsildar in Nellore, when J. V. Somayajulu a renowned stage actor, who was also a Deputy Collector, acted in the Telugu classic movie Sankarabharanam.
-For his performance in the movie, his co-workers from the Revenue department felicitated J. V. Somayajulu.
-Being Tahsildar's son, Brahmaji got a chance to see J. V. Somayajulu closely in the felicitation ceremony.
-All his father's co-workers have lined up on the stage to take blessings from J. V. Somayajulu.

-Brahmaji claims he was spellbound at the respect J. V. Somayajulu received for acting in just one movie.
-At that point, Brahmaji decided that someday he would also act in movies and become a great actor like J. V. Somayajulu.
-This incident changed his life forever and after his Intermediate, Brahmaji went to Madras to fulfill his acting dreams.
-For over three decades now, he has been acting in movies.